sifsuska/UN-Handbook/design/sections/05-3-oci-artifacts.md

   readOnly: true
 ```

-The `chapter.ociImage` value is passed via the Onyxia deep-link (Section 6.2) and sourced from the chapter's YAML frontmatter:
+The `chapter.ociImage` value is passed via the Onyxia deep-link (see [Onyxia Deep-Link Mechanism](#onyxia-deep-link-mechanism)) and sourced from the chapter's YAML frontmatter:

 ```yaml
 reproducible:
   data-snapshot: "sha256-abcdef123"
 ```

-The Quarto extension (Section 6.1) automatically constructs the full OCI reference from this hash.
+The Quarto extension (see ["Reproduce" Button](#component-4-reproduce-button-quarto-extension)) automatically constructs the full OCI reference from this hash.